RafDevX/NodeBB-DD2391/report/report.typ

 === Chosen Countermeasures

-1. _Deployment within Docker Compose Stack_: The NodeBB application will be deployed within a Docker Compose stack.
-This ensures that the database container is isolated from direct access from the host machine.
+1. _Deployment within isolated Docker Network_: The NodeBB application will be deployed within an isolated Docker network, ensuring that the database container and the host machine are not within direct reach.

 2. _Randomized Database Password_: A randomized, complex password will be used for the database access.
 This ensures that even if an attacker gains access to the Docker environment, they won't be able to connect to the database without knowing the password.